pravega/pravega-benchmark/README.md

 usage: pravega-benchmark
- -consumers <arg>                    Number of consumers -controller <arg>                   Controller URI -enableConnectionPooling <arg>      Set to false to disable connection
+ -consumers <arg>                    Number of consumers -controller <arg>                   Controller URI -enableConnectionPooling <arg>      Set to true to enable connection
                                      pooling
  -events <arg>                       Number of events/records if 'time'
                                      not specified;